twitter/pelikan/src/protocol/data/resp/attribute.md

 difficult to predetermine which response is the best, and can be highly use-case dependent.
-With attributes, it would be easy to declare a reply style within the request itself, or request any number of metadata to be included in the response as attributes along side the main value(s).
+With attributes, it would be easy to declare a reply style within the request itself, or request any number of metadata to be included in the response as attributes alongside the main value(s).